vis-kid/octopress_drafts_previewer/source/_posts/2015-10-20-Factory-Girl-Guide-02.markdown

 You can pack callbacks and associations also neatly into traits of course.

 If you define the same attributes for multiple traits, the last one defined gets precedence of course.

-In a nutshell, traits are lego like building blocks to define your factories with traits.
+Last words of wisdom: Change is your constant companion—needing to change attributes or data types happens all the time.
+Design decisions like these evolve.
+Traits will ease the pain with that and helps you manage your data sets.
+Imagine if you’d have used an options hash for instantiation and that requirement totally changed.
+How many potential places in your tests might break and will now need attention?.
+Straight up, **trait** is a very effective tool for eliminating duplication in your test suite.
+But with all that convenience, don’t be lazy and forget your unit tests on the columns for your models that are represented by your traits!
+That way you give them the same amount of care as the barebones attributes needed for valid objects.